aitechnologies-it/gpt-mini/README.md

 ## Examples

 Example python notebooks can be found in the main directory.
 We currently provide [play_text.ipynb](play_text.ipynb) to train (token-level) GPT to learn generate text from text provided as input.
+Check also [train_tokenizer.ipynb](train_tokenizer.ipynb) that shows how to train an Huggingface Tokenizer on your own data.
 Also, we provide [play_image.ipynb](play_image.ipynb) to train the model generate cifar-10 images in an auto-regressive (at pixel-level) fashion.
-Instead, [train_tokenizer.ipynb](train_tokenizer.ipynb) shows how to train an Huggingface Tokenizer on your own data.

 ## Usage